Taxation in Finland: Source tax for foreign employees with special expertise

 A person is liable to pay the source tax for a maximum of 7 years from the beginning of the employment.

 European Union officials

 Salaries or grants paid by the European Union bodies, such as European Chemicals Agency in Helsinki, are tax-free in Finland and do not need to be reported to the Finnish Tax Administration or Finnish social security, regardless of residency.
-Instead, the EU officials pay an EU-wide European tax on their salary.
+Instead, EU officials pay an EU-wide European tax on their salaries.
 Employees of European Union bodies may bring a car to Finland without paying the Finnish car tax.

 Taxes on capital income

 Dividends, rents, and other kinds of capital gains are considered capital income (pääomatulo).
 Net capital income is taxed at a fixed rate of 30% for net income up to €30,000 and 34% for net income above that.
 However, different types of capital income are treated with different deduction schemes that may render the effective rates much lower.
 Only natural persons pay capital income tax.